How to Write the Stanford Roommate Essay + Examples

 Applying to Stanford?
 Great!
-The Stanford Roommate Essay can serve as a great way to introduce yourself to your future roomie and vice versa.
-Enjoy these examples and tips below on writing the Stanford Roommate Essay.
-Your first semester is going to go swimmingly!
+The Stanford Roommate Essay can serve as a great way to introduce yourself to your future roomie (and, obviously, admissions officers) and vice versa.
+So we hope you enjoy and learn from these examples and tips below on writing the Roommate Essay.

-Okay, this is not the ONLY way to write your Stanford (or any) roommate essay, but it is a GOOD way and it’s based on an essay that I think is GREAT.
-First, read the example essay, then we’ll talk about why it’s great and how she did it.
+Just to state the obvious, this is not the ONLY way to write your Stanford (or any) Roommate Essay, but it is a GOOD way, we’ve seen it work for lots of students, and it’s based on an essay that we think is GREAT.
+First, read that example essay, then we’ll talk about why it’s great and how she did it.

 Virtually all of Stanford’s undergraduates live on campus.
 Write a note to your future roommate that reveals something about you or that will help your roommate-and us-know you better.